celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/hello-contract-remote-node.md

 }
 ```

 To be able to actually deploy it though, we need a blockchain.
-For local development and testing, you can use our fork of ganache.
+For local development and testing, you can use the Celo fork of ganache.
 You can [learn more about Ganache-CLI here.](https://github.com/celo-org/ganache-cli)

 ```text
 $ npm install -g @celo/ganache-cli